mikes360/WebsiteAssignmentMSC2019/README.md

 game.js now contains some basic functions including creating a random score, taking an array of predicted scores and actual scores and converting it to a userscore array.
 The idea is to eventually have this userscore updated each week to form a grand total for each user, which can then be compared on a leaderboard.

 Note: Some of the team logos have also been updated to pngs with transparent background in case we wanted coloured backgrounds on our website - it's worth dropping your teams database on MongoDB and re-importing it as the teams json found on this master commit, and then any disappearing team logos should reappear!

+//---------------------------------------------------------------------------

+27-Oct-2019 Mike Knight

+Moved all code from app.js into a new server module.
+This is because await is not allowed in the top level script and we need to await on the database connection before running the rest of the code.
+If you dont you can get into a position where modules are trying to access collections before the database connection is established.
+I also changed the connect function in the controller module to return a boolean promice that can be awaited on.

+Made some simplifications to the data model for the user.
+This new format is in updated user.json.
+I would recommend inporting this single user into the databse for you intitial state as the rest of the code assumes the data model is in that format.

+Made the game module work with the data from the user collection instead of dummy data.

+Wrote a some code for Ben to help him with getting the predictions from the form data into the user in the database.

+NOTE: Some work needs to be done on registration to create the games collection on a new user before inserting them into the databse.

+//---------------------------------------------------------------------------